 The CosTrading::TraderComponents interface has references to the component services that make up a trader.
 Not all services may be present, depending on the type of trader.

-For an example of the use of this interface, please refer to Obtaining References to Trading Service Interfaces on page 18.
+For an example of the use of this interface, please refer to "Obtaining References to Trading Service Interfaces".